azure0751/Az-204-weather-container-demo/README.md

     driver: bridge
 ```

-## Building with ACR Build
+# 2. Building with ACR Build

+## Build Docker images using Azure ACR Task

 ```bash
 az acr build --registry tinkushuklaregistry --image tinkuhelloacrtasks:v1 .
 ```

-## if Deploying both as conatienr group in ACI
+# 3.Deploying both as conatienr group in ACI

 Make sure that you have created the yaml file , In the yaml file <a href="ACI-group.yml" target="_blank">ACI-group.yml</a> Backend API is refrenced as  LocalHost url instead of backend container name.